Henry Darger: In the Realms of the Unreal

-The plot of In The Realms of the Unreal centers on a great war taking place on a fictional planet a thousand times larger than Earth.
+The plot of In the Realms of the Unreal centers on a great war taking place on a fictional planet a thousand times larger than Earth.
 Abbieannia and Glandelinia, the primary nations featured, are described as having "hundreds of trillions of men, and many trillions of women and children".
 Motivated against the evil Glandelinians' use of child slavery, a coalition of Christian nations (Abbieannia alongside Calverinia and Angelina) fight against them in a devastating conflict lasting four years.
 Beyond the general framing of the war, it is difficult to discern any sustained plotlines throughout the book, although various themes and situations reappear continuously throughout the narrative.
 The Vivian Girls, the seven young princesses of Abbieannia, are the chief protagonists.
 Paralleling the American Civil War (one of Darger's main interests), the Vivian Girls fight to free the enslaved children from their Glandelinian captors.
-Lengthy and extremely detailed descriptions of battles are common throughout the work, abrubtly juxtaposed with lighthearted or emotional scenes.
+Lengthy and extremely detailed descriptions of battles are common throughout the work, abruptly juxtaposed with lighthearted or emotional scenes.
 Darger also describes many scenes of gruesome violence, featuring girls killed by strangulation or disembowelment.

 Indeed the screams and pleads of the victims could not be described, and thousands of mothers went insane over the scene, or even committed suicide...
-About nearly 56,789 children were literally cut up like a butcher does a calf, after being strangled or slain, in all ways, indeed the sights of the bloody windrows [sic], with their intestines exposed or gushed out, was a sight that no one could bear to witness without losing their reason.
+About nearly 56,789 children were literally cut up like a butcher does a calf, after being strangled or slain, in all ways, indeed the sights of the bloody windrows, with their intestines exposed or gushed out, was a sight that no one could bear to witness without losing their reason.